-If creatinine clearance is > 20 mL/min
+If creatinine clearance is \geq 21 mL/min

-- Take a blood sample 6-14 hours after the start of the first gentamicin infusion. - Record the exact time of all gentamicin samples using the gentamicin prescribing chart AND on the sample request form. - Record the serum concentration on the gentamicin prescribing chart. - Plot the gentamicin concentration on the nomogram below & reassess the dose/dosing interval as indicated. - If the result is on the line, choose the longer interval.
-If the level is above the 48 hourly line (Q48h), stop therapy and reassess the dosage regimen.
-Do not give a further dose until the concentration is <1 mg/L.
+- Take a blood sample 6-14 hours after the start of the first gentamicin infusion. - Record the exact time of all gentamicin samples on the gentamicin prescribing chart AND on the sample request form. - Record the serum concentration on the gentamicin prescribing chart. - Plot the concentration measurement on the graph and reassess the dose / dosing interval as indicated. - This will indicate one of three options: - 1) continue the present dosage regimen - 2) adjust the dosage interval - 3) withhold and resample after 24 hours

-If creatinine clearance is ≤ 20 mL/min
+If creatinine clearance is < 21 mL/min

-- Take a blood sample 24 hours after the start of the gentamicin infusion. - Record the exact time of all gentamicin samples using the gentamicin prescribing chart AND on the sample request form. - If therapy is to continue, give a further dose once the measured concentration is < 1 mg/L.
+- Take a blood sample 24 hours after the start of the first gentamicin infusion. - Record the exact time of all gentamicin samples using the gentamicin prescribing chart AND on the sample request form. - If therapy is to continue, take additional blood samples at least every 24 hours and give a further dose once the measured concentration is < 1 mg/L.